 Lower back pain is by far the most common ailment of golfers, regardless of their age.
 In fact, 28% of golfers deal with lower back pain on a regular basis.
 Even 23% of professional golfers report playing with lower back pain.

 So what about golf causes so many avid players pain?
 The main culprit is the golf swing.
 From the backswing to the follow-through, your spine rotates with a great deal of force and not very much control.
 What’s more is that forceful golf swing often strains your spinal muscles, specifically in the lumbar region.

 Even the act of bending to pick up your golf bag, club, or ball can strain your back.
 So, how can you reap the aerobic benefits and ensure a pain-free golf season?
 Keep reading to learn more.

 Tips to Enjoy a Pain-Free Golf Season

 For starters, you can begin every game with a proper warmup and stretching session.
 Practicing smooth, easy swings is a great warmup.
 After that, make sure to stretch your shoulders, torso, hips, and even your hamstrings.

 You Might Also Like: Low-Impact Aerobic Exercise For Back Pain

 Another great way to prevent injury is to learn proper form and posture.
 Not only will doing so help prevent injury, but it may even improve your game!
 You want to focus on a smooth, rhythmic golf swing with good balance, making sure to maintain the same spine angle throughout the entire swing.

-When you do have to pick up a piece of equipment, make sure to practice proper lifting techniques and bend at your knees.
+When you do have to pick up a piece of equipment – yes, even the golf ball – make sure to use the proper lifting techniques below:

 Next time you hit the course, make sure to implement the tips above for a pain-free golf game.
-If you are already experiencing lower back pain, please schedule an appointment with one of our physicians.
+For more helpful information on keeping your spine happy and healthy, subscribe to our monthly Healthy Back Newsletter below.